manuelbieh/react-book/introduction/off-to-the-deep-end.md

 2. So-called "Props" - these are read-only "property objects" of a component.
 The name is derived from - you guessed it - properties.
 3. As many child elements as you wish to put in.
 These can be React elements themselves, or arrays, functions or simply plain text.
 However, a component does not necessarily need to contain other child elements.

 At the end of the day, **React elements** are nothing more than a never changing \(immutable\) JavaScript objects that contain properties to tell React how and what exactly needs displayed.
 This description of properties is used by React to construct a virtual blueprint of the component hierarchy.
 It resembles the representation of the HTML tree in the form of a JavaScript object.
-You often hear it being referred to as the VirtualDOM however the term is losing popularity with the React team and they have distanced themselves from using it.
+You often hear it being referred to as the VirtualDOM, however the term is losing popularity with the React team and they have distanced themselves from using it.
 This tree is used by React to only refresh the parts of the tree that have actually changed, e.g. when a user interacts with an app and changes data or fires an event.
 To do this, the previous tree is compared to the current tree.

 As React does not refresh the entire application at once, or writes it to the DOM in its entirety once any state changes, it is a lot more performant than other frameworks or libraries.
 Other libraries or frameworks can often lead to unnecessarily many DOM mutations at the cost of performance.
 Using a special **reconciliation** algorithm that compares previous state with current state, React processes what exactly has changed, and can reduce the number of writes to a minimum.

-However, in your day-to-day development you will hardly ever call `React.createElement()` in this form.
+However, in our day-to-day development we will hardly ever call `React.createElement()` in this form.
 Facebook has developed its own syntax extension for JavaScript called **JSX**.
 JSX reduces a great amount of work and simplifies a lot of work with React.
 Nevertheless, I am of the opinion that it is good to know of `React.createElement()`'s existence to understand how JSX works behind the scenes and to reduce the number of errors when debugging.

-**JSX** resembles HTML or XML/XHTML in parts, however it is a lot more powerful as you can include JavaScript expressions within it.
+**JSX** resembles HTML or XML/XHTML in parts, however it is a lot more powerful as we can include JavaScript expressions within it.
 JSX is an abstraction that makes it a lot **easier** for the developer to create React elements.
 Our previous example

 ```jsx
 React.createElement('div', {id: 'hello-world'}, 'Hello World');